5/8/2025

 Chief Executive Officer

-Well, I don't I don't see those those programs being pushed out in the country.
-I mean, most of the OEMs need to reach their CO2 targets.
-And within the mix of the total production volumes that they have, they need to have a certain level of of EVs.
-So so what we're seeing here, our view is actually projects being launched or products being launched one after the other.
-And I think twenty six and partially twenty twenty five is a year where we are now seeing especially the second generation of electric vehicles being launched.
-So those are predominantly vehicles on eight hundred volt platforms with a higher range and and higher charging speeds.
+No, I don't see those programs being pushed out.
+In the country, I mean, most of the OEMs need to reach their CO2 targets, and within the mix of the total production volumes that they have, they need to have a certain level of EVs.
+So what we're seeing here in our view is actually projects being launched or products being launched one after the other.
+And I think 26 and partially 2025 is a year where we are now seeing especially the second generation of electric vehicles being launched.
+So those are predominantly vehicles on 800-volt platforms with a higher range and higher charging speeds.
 So I don't think that those vehicles will be pushed out because they're technologically on the highest level.
-And I can I could expect that OEMs want to get these vehicles into the market because there'll be a higher end customer acceptance in comparison to first generation vehicles.
-So to be precise on your question, Europe wouldn't see much push out anymore.
+And I could expect that OEMs want to get these vehicles into the market because there'll be a higher end customer acceptance in comparison to first generation vehicles.
+So to be precise on your question, Europe wouldn't see much push outs anymore.
 In the country, I think they will be launched step by step.
-The push outs were related to a project previously launched.
-OK, all right.
+The push-outs were related to a project previously launched.
+Okay.
+All right.
 Thank you.

 speaker